opengeos/open-science/workshop/open-data.md

 3. Write a README.md file with dataset descriptions.
 4. Use GitHub releases to archive data snapshots.
 5. Generate a DOI using Zenodo-GitHub integration.

+### Using Hugging Face for Datasets

+1. Create a new dataset repository on Hugging Face.
+2. Upload your dataset files (e.g., CSV, JSON).
+3. Add a README.md file to describe the dataset.
+4. Use the Hugging Face Datasets library to load and share datasets easily.
+5. Optionally, create a model card for machine learning datasets.
+6. Share the dataset link for public access.

 ### Uploading Data to Zenodo